paul-ucryo/world-peace/README.md

 The protocol is substrate-independent.
 It runs on a distributed OS with cryptographic identity.
 It runs on a phone with intermittent connectivity.
 It runs on paper passed between hands in a market.
 It runs on prayer cards in a church.
 The shape is the same.
 The substrate is whatever is available.

 This is not a charity model.
 It is not top-down aid.
-It is a community expressing its own agency — its own needs and capabilities — and finding its own alignments.
+It is a self expressing its own agency — its own needs and capabilities — and finding its own alignments.
 The outside world can participate but it cannot own the protocol or control the routing.
+That self can define a person, a family, all of humanity.

 ---